Overview

 }

-If the user enters the task details and confirms the submission, the app creates a new tasks and send the details to the /api/Tasks endpoint which creates a new DB record using Entity Framework.
+If the user enters the task details and confirms the submission, the app creates a new task and sends the details to the /api/Tasks endpoint, which stores a new database record using Entity Framework.

 Maintenance task types

-Each task has a specified types which defines the checklist items.
+Each task has a specified type that defines the checklist items.

-Adding a checklist to the maintenance task helps with following the correct procedure during maintenance.
-It helps users keep track of what needs to be done and eliminates errors.
-Other users will be to see the current task status.
+Adding a checklist to the maintenance task helps users follow the correct procedure during maintenance.
+It keeps track of what needs to be done, reduces errors, and lets other users see the current task status.

 In the sample database, there are a couple of sample maintenance types defined: